 When it comes to commercial real estate sales and leasing, you as the local property agent really do need a lot of leads and opportunities flowing to you on an ongoing basis.
-You need to know the tenants, investors, the property owners, and the buyers that are seeking to acquire change or relocate to and from quality commercial property.
+Know the tenants, investors, the property owners, and the buyers that are seeking to acquire change or relocate to and from quality commercial property.

-We all know that the commercial property market is highly competitive and forever changing.
+We can see that the commercial property market is highly competitive and forever changing.
 Seeing the opportunities as they arise will always give you the edge above and beyond the other local property agents.